|

 I

-this web page, as I make implicit references
+web page, as I make implicit references to

 FEATURES

-3/4-inch CPVC plastic pipe as the boom, as
+plastic pipe as the boom, as opposed to

 impedance matching,

-The UHF section is made of 6 elements with
+antenna.
+The UHF section is made of 6

 opposed to 7 elements with equal spacing for